 On his visits to South Africa, Professor Bathe was concerned about the problems facing South Africa and the continent.
 He believed every country needs good leadership in key spheres of human activity to ensure a decent standard of living for all its citizens.
 As a continent, Africa is blessed with abundant natural resources.
 However, to realise its full potential, the continent needs a critical mass of moral leaders committed to properly managing its wealth of resources, eradicating poverty and unemployment, and improving health and educational facilities for all.

 Thus, his idea of a leadership programme at the University of Cape Town was born.
 In early 2014, he made a generous donation to establish the Klaus-Jürgen Bathe Leadership Programme.
 The programme's primary goal was to produce graduates with outstanding leadership qualities and a strong sense of social justice who would play significant roles in business, government, industry, and civil society in South Africa.
 Registered students from across all six faculties could apply for the scholarship.
-Over 70 scholarships have been awarded since the start of the programme.
+Over 91 scholarships have been awarded since the start of the programme, and four fellowships.

 The programme ethos espoused in its selection of KJB scholars was particularly focused on young future leaders who hold leadership values that are hard to find today: dedication, altruism, humbleness, justice, and passion for helping others (a sense of community).

 There are many leadership programmes in South Africa.
-This programme was different in that it specifically aimed to find, educate, and nurture talented undergraduate students towards becoming leaders who can tackle issues at the national level and uplift their countries for the betterment of all.
-In addition to the normal courses of their degree programmes, Klaus-Jürgen Bathe Leadership Scholars took additional courses intended to develop leadership qualities.
-These courses were electives from various academic departments of the University of Cape Town.
-A minimum of two courses had to be completed during the degree programme.
+The programme was different in that it specifically aimed to find, educate, and nurture talented undergraduate students towards becoming leaders who can tackle issues at the national level and uplift their countries for the betterment of all.
+In addition to the regular courses of their degree programmes, Klaus-Jürgen Bathe Leadership scholars took additional courses intended to develop leadership qualities.